kuheli1/Laptop_Price_Prediction/README.md

 **Features**
 Machine Learning Models: Implements various algorithms to predict laptop prices based on features like brand, specifications, and market trends.

 Streamlit UI: A sleek and interactive web application for users to input laptop features and get price predictions.

-Run the Application: Launch the Streamlit application using streamlit run app.py
+Launch the Streamlit application using streamlit run app.py

 **Usage**
 Input Features: Enter laptop specifications in the provided fields.